hruffieux/atlasqtl/README.md

 ## Overview

-**atlasqtl** is an R package implementing a flexible hierarchical modelling of hotspot predictors in multiple-response regression, i.e., predictors which are associated with several responses simultaneously.
-The *hotspot propensity* of each candidate predictor is modelled using a horseshoe distribution (Carvalho et al. 2009), whose local scales flexibly capture the large hotspot effects and whose global scale adapts to the overall sparsity level.
-Inference is performed using highly-scalable variational inference updates which are coupled with simulated annealing schemes to improve the exploration of multimodal parameter spaces.
+**atlasqtl** is an R package implementing a scalable hierarchical modelling framework for variable selection in regression problems with many predictors and many responses.
+The method is tailored to the detection of hotspots, i.e., predictors associated with several responses.
+The *hotspot propensity* of each candidate predictor is modelled using a horseshoe distribution (Carvalho et al.
+2009), whose local scale flexibly models the large hotspot effects and whose global scale adapts to the overall signal sparsity.
+Inference is performed using efficient batch variational inference updates which are coupled with simulated annealing schemes to improve the exploration of multimodal parameter spaces.

-The method can be employed in any sparse multiple-response regression settings, and is particularly suited to large molecular quantitative trait locus (QTL) problems, in which hotspot genetic variants, controlling many molecular levels at once, may be responsible for decisive regulatory mechanisms and shape the functional architecture underlying complex traits; our approach is a tool to better understand this architecture and will hopefully serve towards outlining a *hotspot atlas* of the human genome.
+The method can be employed in any sparse multiple-response regression setting, and is particularly suited to large molecular quantitative trait locus (QTL) problems, in which hotspot genetic variants, controlling many molecular levels at once, may be responsible for decisive regulatory mechanisms.
+Hence, our approach is a tool that can help towards understanding the functional architecture underlying complex traits and outlining a *hotspot atlas* of the human genome.

 Reference: Helene Ruffieux, Anthony C. Davison, Jorg Hager, Jamie Inshaw, Benjamin P. Fairfax, Sylvia Richardson, Leonardo Bottolo, A global-local